 Ginger also has two published contemporary romance novels set in the fictional small town of Tassanoxie, Alabama.
 The series slid into ebook only format with a 2011 Christmas short story, A Christmas Diamond for Merry.
 Read more at Ginger's website link

-’ve written everything from a newspaper humor column to an aviation newsletter during my writing career, but mostly I wrote novels.
+Ginger says of her writing career: I’ve written everything from a newspaper humor column to an aviation newsletter during my writing career, but mostly I wrote novels.
 For years I created fictional worlds and submitted my manuscripts hoping an editor would fall in love with my stories and offer me a contract.
 In 2004, an editor finally did and my first two historical romances were published.

 Blessed with normal writer’s luck, my editor resigned, the line was cancelled, and I was orphaned.
 After a five year dry spell, the editor at Twilight Times Books offered me a contract for Lady Runaway, a historical Regency adventure romance.
 Several weeks later, I was also offered a contract for my first sweet contemporary romance, Feather’s Last Dance!